 Setting Boundaries and Caring for Yourself

 You may be familiar with the psychological term “boundaries”, but what does it mean and how does it apply to you?
 Put plainly, boundaries are the line between where I end and you begin.
 Healthy boundaries define who we are in relation to others.
 They also help us to know what the extents and limits are with others.
-Personal boundaries are how we teach people who we are and how we would like to be handled in relationships.
+Setting boundaries are how we teach people who we are and how we would like to be handled in relationships.
 Boundaries help you to say, “This is who I am.”

-Good personal boundaries protect you, without them life feels scary and you may feel anxious.
+Good boundaries protect you, without them life feels scary and you may feel anxious.
 Having a sense of boundaries and limits also helps you to connect with your true self.
 They are based on your beliefs, thoughts, feelings, decisions, choices, wants, needs, and intuitions.
 They are clear, firm, maintained, and sometimes flexible.

-Why Do Boundaries Matter?
+Why Does Setting Boundaries in Close Relationships Matter?

 Ultimately, when you don’t protect or over-protect your boundaries, your needs go unmet, which can lead to anxiety and/or compulsive behaviors such as overeating, addictions, or working too much.
-Setting healthy boundaries allows you to connect with yourself, your emotions and your needs.
+Setting boundaries allows you to connect with yourself, your emotions and your needs.
 It allows you to feel safe, to relax and feel empowered to care for yourself.

 Loose Boundaries Lead to Emotional Emptiness & Drain